-To view the Board policies associated with this section, go to https://pol.tasb.org/Policy/Search/304?filter=fma.
+To view the Board policies associated with this section, go to https://pol.tasb.org/PolicyOnline/PolicyDetails?key=304 &code=FMA.

 Procedures to Submit an Appeal

 A student who is issued a disciplinary penalty or penalties has the right to appeal the district dean of students or designee's administrative decision, as outlined in Chapter 13: Student Disciplinary Procedures, Administrative Decision, Formal Administrative Decision and Misconduct Warranting a Disciplinary Penalty in the current Student Code of Conduct.
 To initiate the disciplinary appeals process, the student must submit the Disciplinary Appeal Request Form contained in the administrative decision documents on or before the tenth College District business day following the administrative decision.